SuzanaM/SVM/README.md

 # Support Vector Machines from scratch

-This project included implementing SVM algorithm using primal and dual problem and using CVXOPT package for finding optimal values.
+This project included implementing SVM algorithm using primal and dual problem and using CVXOPT package for finding optimal values of vector w and scalar b.